No charges filed after Wednesday night standoff in Lewiston

 Police said the man had reportedly been experiencing emotional difficulties.
 When police went to speak with him shortly after 6 p.m., the man ran back inside the house.

-Police believed that man had been armed at that time, St. Laurent said.
+Police believed the man had been armed at that time, St. Laurent said.

 By 7:30 p.m., police had blocked off a section of Boston Avenue and some surrounding streets as they attempted to communicate with the man.